gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - **Never** write IAM credentials in code
 - Never use the root account except for initial setup
 - Security is important!
 AWS can cost a lot of money if you or someone else misuses it

+## Amazon Elastic Compute Cloud (EC2) Introduction

+- EC2 is one of the most popular AWS offerings
+- Using EC2 users can:
+  - Rent virtual machines (EC2)
+  - Store data on virtual drives (EBS)
+  - Distribute load across machines (ELB)
+  - Scaling the services using an auto-scaling group (ASG)

+To create an EC2 instance you have to:
+1. Select an instace type.
+An instance type essentially determines the hardware of the host computer used for your instance.
+Make a selection based on the compute and memory capabilities your use case requires.
+2. Select an AMI for your instance